mishamcfeat/StockMarketAnalysisTool/README.md

 # Stock Market Analysis and Prediction Tool

 ## Overview
 This project is a sophisticated tool developed in C++ for analyzing and predicting stock market trends.
-It integrates various components such as financial data analysis, machine learning, algorithmic trading strategies, data visualization, performance optimization, user interface design, and comprehensive documentation and testing.
+It integrates various components such as financial data analysis, machine learning, algorithmic trading strategies, data visualisation, performance optimisation, user interface design, and comprehensive documentation and testing.

 ## Key Features
 - **Financial Data Analysis**: Utilizes real-time data from financial APIs for analysis.